Finnish Border Guard: Aircraft

 The Border Guard operates 14 aircraft, including 12 helicopters.
 The AB 412s are to be replaced by new twin-engined helicopters, while the Super Pumas and Dornier 228s are being modernized.

 MVX Programme

 The Border Guard has announced that due to increasing problems with Dornier 228's, they are to be replaced by new aircraft.
 With a budget of 60 million euro, a letter has been sent to around 20 suppliers.

 Candidates include the Airbus C295 MSA, ATR 42 and ATR 72, and the Bombardier Challenger 650.

 In April 2022, the budget of the Dornier 228 MVX replacement program was increased to 163 million euros, along with other defence spending boosts in wake of the 2022 Russian invasion of Ukraine.

+The Challenger 650 Rapcon-X will feature a synthetic aperture radar, electro-optic and infrared camera systems, and other sensors.

-The MVX programme has received a total of 14 different offers:
+The MVX programme has received a total of 14 different offers.
+During the selection process the types were reduced, and consists currently of three jet-powered aircraft: